 If you know where you want to go and when you want to go, the process for booking Avios redemptions is good.
 Compared to other airlines and other alliances, the Avios seat booking system on ba.com works well in terms of the number of airlines it shows online (virtually all of them) and how you search.

-EDIT, May 2021: If you found this article via Google, hello!
+EDIT, March 2022: If you found this article via Google, hello!
 Since we published it, ‘BA Redemption Finder’ has become ‘Reward Flight Finder’ – the links below still work.
-We also recommend that you look at SeatSpy – see this HfP article – which is more comprehensive and usually more accurate in its BA data.
+However, we now recommend that you look at SeatSpy – see this HfP article – which is more comprehensive and usually more accurate in its BA data.

 If your plans are fluid, however, it is not as good.